queenisabaer/isbaner-vineyard/README.md

     ![HTML results contact with error](documentation/readme/html-validator-error-contact.png)
     ![HTML results contact](documentation/readme/html-validator-contact.png)<br>

 I also checked all pages in the validator via text-input and likewise no errors were detected in this way.
+All I got was a information to avoid trailing slashes in void elements.

 - **[CSS Validator](https://jigsaw.w3.org/css-validator/)**
    - result for styles.css <br>